voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

-Admins and users with the **Can manage** permission on a dataset can configure a dataset's permissions under the dataset's :ref:`Manage tab <teams-managing-datasets>` in the FiftyOne Teams App.
+Admins and users with the **Can manage** permission on a dataset can configure a dataset's permissions under the dataset's :ref:`Manage tab <teams-managing-datasets>` in the FiftyOne Enterprise App.

-In FiftyOne Teams, dataset permissions for a user are determined by both the access they receive from their groups' permissions and individual permissions assigned to them.
+In FiftyOne Enterprise, dataset permissions for a user are determined by both the access they receive from their groups' permissions and individual permissions assigned to them.